Grzegorz Braun: Russia and Ukraine

 Braun has been described as pro-Russian, and was interviewed by Russian-state owned news agency Sputnik in 2019.
 He was praised by the Russian media for his stances on Ukraine since the beginning of the 2022 invasion.

 In a 2018 article titled "Ukrainian spectres and delusions" (Ukraińskie upiory i urojenia), Braun wrote, "Ukraine is a fiction.
 And it is a dangerous fiction.
-The fiction of an independent state as a civilized partner and the fiction of a sovereign nation with which we can finally normalise neighbourly relations."
+The fiction of an independent state as a civilised partner and the fiction of a sovereign nation, with which we can finally normalise neighbourly relations."

 On 24 February 2022, Braun posted a tweet demanding Poland to not open its borders to Ukrainian refugees.
 He was the only MP who voted against a resolution in the Sejm condemning the invasion of Ukraine and calling upon NATO and the European Union to provide support to Ukraine.
 He was interviewed by Sputnik again less than a month after the invasion, in which he said that Russia is not the sole instigator of the Russo-Ukrainian War and Ukrainians would be held accountable for their "banderism".

 Braun opposes Polish aid to Ukrainian refugees.
 He launched a campaign titled "Stop the Ukrainization of Poland", which was intended to dissuade the public from supporting the refugees by "exaggerating the potential cultural impact of absorbing so many Ukrainians and emphasizing the historical differences between the two nations".
 He demanded that the government remove the right of Ukrainian citizens to apply for a temporary residency permit and end further Ukrainian immigration to prevent a major shift in Poland's demographics.
 He claimed that his party was actively fighting against the "banderization" and "Ukrainization" of Poland by trying to prevent the influx of Ukrainian refugees.
 Paulina Nodzyńska, writing for Gazeta Wyborcza, said that Braun was at the "forefront" of Ukrainophobic internet propaganda.